terramate-io/terramate/docs/codegen/generate-hcl.md

 Function calls are also partially evaluated.
-Any unknown function call will be retained as is, but any function call starting with the prefix `tm_` will be evaluated and can only have as parameter Terramate references or literals.
+Any unknown function call will be retained as is, but any function call starting with the prefix `tm_` is considered a Terramate function and will be evaluated.
+Terramate function calls can only have as parameters Terramate references or literals.

 For example, given: